Go for GoFr Hackathon is Live! Participate to win great prizes and goodies!

 })

-Bind() - Bind the message value to a given interface.
-Param(p string)/PathParam(p string) - Will return the topic when the same is passed as param.
+• Param(p string)/PathParam(p string) - Returns the topic when the same is passed as param.

 Example